KIM-HANJOO/main_hydrogen/README.md

 ---
-problem arises when the scale value (st_week) is shown to be a negative value. st_week is made at previous lines, with random sampling code 'beta.rvs(alpha, beta, loc, scale, num)'
+problem arises when the scale value (st_week) is shown to be negative. st_week is made at previous lines, with random sampling code 'beta.rvs(alpha, beta, loc, scale, num)'

-adjusted code by adding while-loop until st_week is not negative. with the alpha, beta, loc, scale values given, have to aware that there are chances of the random sampled values to be negative.
+adjusted code by adding while-loop until st_week is not negative. with the alpha, beta, loc, scale values given, have to aware that there are chances for the random sampled values to be negative.

+2. in making model2, with a little chance -
+sheet size can go beyond the limit size.

 ## facing problems